pub struct NsTable {

 Read the number of namespaces declared in the namespace table.
 THIS

 QUANTITY IS NEVER USED.
-Instead use NsTable::len
+Instead use NsTable::len.

 TODO Delete this method after https://github.com/EspressoSystems/espresso-sequencer/issues/1604